DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-08 Initial Art Style Notes.md

 #### What I Don't Really want in Our Game
 - His game is a dark fantasy game, and his color choice + his overall art style is dark and gritty.
 I want our game to be a little brighter and more colorful.
 Also, its generally just hard to see in his game because its so dark at some points
 - Pixelization shader is a little too harsh

+### Actual PS1 Games for Reference
+- I think these games are also pretty good references for how I want this project to look

+- Vagrant Story
+- Final Fantasy IX
+- The Legend of Dragoon

 # Models
 - Even though we're going for a low-poly art style, I don't want everything in the game to be completely flat to the point where we solely rely on textures to add detail.